Dameon1/what2eat-client/README.md

 - A Recipe finder that allows you to see recipes based on the ingredints you have and lets you see how many you are missing for the particular recipe.
-- Navigating to the ** (Where to find page) will reveal a layout of a welcome page.
-You can make an account to    get full features or continue on to the recipe finder itself for quick access.
+- Navigating to the ** (Where to find page) will reveal a layout of a welcome page where you can make an          account to get full features or continue on to the recipe finder itself for quick access.
 - On selecting a recipe you will get a soft view of the instructions and how to make the desired recipe with instructional overview.
 - There is a link at the bottom of the page leading to an in-depth overview of the recipe which will